awsdocs/nice-dcv-user-guide/doc_source/client-linux.md

 ## Installable Linux Client<a name="client-linux-install"></a>

 The installable Linux client is installed on a Linux client computer using a software package\.
-The software package installs all required packages and their dependencies, and performs the necessary client configuration\.
+The software package installs all required packages and their dependencies, and performs the required client configuration\.

 **To install the Linux client**